 At this phase some solid strokes need softening again; finding a balance between the two.
 The lighting is the biggest challenge so far, plus making a subtle transition in style from top to bottom and foreground to back that will bring our attention back to the top half of the painting.
 Now, how do I go about doing that I wondered, I only have a hunch.
 After adding mid-tones a couple of days ago there were second thoughts about doing so, because the whole painting became dull and flat, entirely not what I wanted it to be.
-Briefly discouraged, I thought this painting would join the I-don’t-know-what to-do-next pile.
-When unsure I look for answers in the very basics, like concentrating on what I do know for sure, rather than what I don’t.
+Briefly discouraged, I thought this painting would join the I-don’t-know-what to-do-next pile, but when unsure I look for answers in the very basics, like concentrating on what I do know for sure, rather than what I don’t.

-I do know for sure want the glow of magic, so yesterday took a leap into the darkness with pure colors straight from the tube.
+Yesterday took a leap into the darkness with pure colors straight from the tube.
 There’s a huge sense of freedom trying something out – and ironically the more afraid you are the better it is.
 It’s the intermittent periods of doubt that spur determination to conquer issues and at the same time entice you to quit!

 Post-dated Note: When choosing this totem pole that is erected in Thunderbird Park at the RBC Museum in Victoria I didn’t realize that it’s the same one that Emily Carr painted in 1928.
 More magic!
 Here is a link to more information about this totem, the Gitxsan Pole moved from Gitanyow (formerly Kitwankool) B.C.
-Also on the July 24th post

-A word here about Artists’ appropriation of First nations or any other cultural/historic works: subjects are painted with due honor and respect, with purpose to study and draw interest to the importance of appreciating our multi-cultural world and the unique characteristics of each and every culture…this is what Artists do.
+A word here about artists’ appropriation of First nations or any other cultural/historic works: subjects are painted with due honor and respect, with purpose to study and draw interest to the importance of appreciating our multi-cultural world and the unique characteristics of each and every culture…this is what artists do.
 Our differences as cultures are reconnected, as there are many common traits and themes expressed through Art through all of time, everywhere.

 Robert Genn and readers of The Painters’ Keys have some very interesting comments all around the board about this topic.

-Magic Hour detail image, top half of 60 x 40 x 3 inches Acrylics on canvas.
-I decided not to lighten the background after all — am leaving the background as is with loose brushwork in contrast to the totem pole which will be much clearer.
-To achieve the weathered look I’m using a dishwashing scratch pad to remove some of the paint.
-Work in progress.
+Magic Hour detail image, top half of 60H x 40W x 3D inches acrylics on canvas, sturdy home-built core stretcher frame, wrapped sides painted, work in progress.
+I decided not to lighten the background after all — am leaving the background as-is with loose brushwork in contrast to the totem pole which will be much clearer.
+To achieve the weathered look I’m using a dish-washing scratch pad to remove some of the paint.